TorchSSL/TorchSSL/README.md

 ## Main Results

 The results are best accuracies with standard errors.
+In the results, "40", "250", "1000" etc. under the dataset row denote different numbers of labeled samples (e.g., "40" in CIFAR-10 means that there are only 4 labeled samples for each class).
 We use random seed 0,1,2 for all experiments.
 All configs are included under the `config/` folder.
 You can directly cite these results in your own research.

 ### CIFAR-10 and CIFAR-100
 |                      |            |  CIFAR-10  |            |   |            | CIFAR100   |            |